St Helens, Isle of Wight

 Another view of the village from the green.

 St Helens is a village and civil parish located on the eastern side of the Isle of Wight.

 The village developed around village greens.
 This is claimed to be the largest in England but some say it is the second largest.
 The greens are often used for cricket matches during the summer and football in the winter, and also include a children's playground.

 The village is a short distance from the coast, about a ten-minute walk to St Helens Duver.
 The Duver was once the location of the island's first golf course (one of England's first golf courses), which for a while was almost as famous as the golf course at St Andrews.
 It is now a popular beach for tourists during the summer season and is protected by the National Trust.

 It is linked to other parts of the island by Southern Vectis bus route 8 serving Ryde, Bembridge, Sandown and Newport including intermediate villages.

+The town is the namesake of the title for Alleyne FitzHerbert, 1st Baron St Helens, after whom Mt.
+St. Helens, the volcano in the United States, was named.